lunditoph-siago/Sia.NET/README.md

     where TEntity : struct
 ```

+The `SparseHost`, using a sparse set (`SparseSet<T>`), is optimized for extremely sparse datasets, where memory
+efficiency is crucial.

 ### Remove components from an entity

 The `EntityRef` is a class inherit from `IDisposable` interface.
-We can call `Dispose` to release the entity from the
+We can either call `Dispose` or just use `unsing`
+keyword to release the entity from the world.
-world.

 ### Read and write component values of entities

-TODO: I don't known about trigger related.
+You can handle the entity by `Get` function easily, it will return a `ref` component type.
+You can update the value
+directly.

 ## Systems overview